 Under the Labor Law, pregnant employees who have completed at least a year of employment before the beginning of the leave are entitled to 50 days’ maternity leave.
 They are also required to furnish a medical certificate issued by an authorized doctor specifying the expected date of delivery.
 Maternity leave can be taken both before and after delivery but women must plan for at least 35 weeks of leave post-delivery.
-In case the maternity leave available post-delivery is less than 30 days, women can use their annual or unpaid to bridge the gap.
+In case the maternity leave available post-delivery is less than 30 days, women can use their annual or unpaid leave to bridge the gap.
 If an employee is unable to return to work after maternity leave is over, she can take a maximum of 60 additional sick leave.

 In Qatar, there is no provision for paternity leave.

-The initial two weeks’ sick leave are paid at 100% of regular wages, the next four weeks at 50%, and the rest is unpaid for a maximum of 12 weeks of sick leave in a year.
+The initial two weeks’ sick leave is paid at 100% of regular wages, the next four weeks at 50%, and the rest is unpaid for a maximum of 12 weeks of sick leave in a year.
 Employees cannot take sick leave unless they have worked for at least 3 months with the employer.
 Employees can be terminated after 12 weeks if a doctor’s report shows that they are unable to return to work.